Seacat (missile): Variants

 Initially, all Seacat installations used a 4-round, 6600 lb trainable launcher, but a 3-round, 2800 lb launcher was later developed.
 Both launchers were manually reloaded and carried an antenna for the radio command link.
 All that was required to fit the system to a ship was the installation of a launcher, the provision of a missile handling room and a suitable guidance system.
 Seacat was used by NATO and Commonwealth navies that purchased British equipment and was exported worldwide.
 It has also been integrated with a variety of alternative guidance systems, the most common being Dutch HSA systems.
 The four systems used by the Royal Navy are described below.

 GWS-20

 This - "Guided Weapon System 20" - was the initial system, which was intended to replace the twin 40 mm Bofors Mark V gun and its associated fire-control systems.
-The original director was based on the STD (Simple Tachymetric Director) and was entirely visual in operation.
+The original director was based on the Simple Tachymetric Director (STD) and was entirely visual in operation.
 The target was acquired visually with the missile being guided, via a radio link, by the operator inputting commands on a joystick.
 Flares on the missile's tail fins aided identifying the missile.